kravciak/community/README.md

 # A Year in Review: Kubewarden's Progress in 2024

-2024 has been a transformative year for the Kubewarden project, marked by significant releases, exciting innovations, and growing community engagement.
-Here's a look back at the major milestones and advancements that defined the year.
+2024 has been a transformative year for the Kubewarden project, marked by groundbreaking technical advancements, significant releases, and growing community engagement.
+From performance optimizations to security enhancements and expanded capabilities, the project has consistently pushed the boundaries of policy management for Kubernetes environments.

-## Key Releases and Features

-### Kubewarden 1.10: Performance and Reliability Upgrades
-The year began with **Kubewarden 1.10**, focusing on optimizing performance:
-- **Reduced memory usage**: Policy servers now exhibit constant memory consumption regardless of scaling, thanks to Wasmtime's pre-initialization and deduplication of policy evaluators.
-- **Context-aware WASI policies in Go**: Go developers can now write policies leveraging Kubernetes resource context.
-- **Controller and Audit Scanner enhancements**: Strengthened defenses against policy webhook modifications and added an in-memory store for audit results.

-### Kubewarden 1.11: Scaling for Larger Clusters
-The release emphasized **audit efficiency and host capabilities**:
-- Audit Scanner's parallelized operations significantly reduced time and memory usage.
-- A new capability to retrieve OCI manifests allowed policies to inspect container configurations, empowering deeper policy validations.

-### Kubewarden 1.12 and 1.13: High Availability and Enhanced Scalability
-These versions introduced:
-- **PolicyServer HA features**: Configuration for PodDisruptionBudgets, resource limits, and affinity rules.
-- **Performance boosts for Gatekeeper and context-aware policies**: A 55% improvement for Gatekeeper policies and memory savings for large-scale Kubernetes clusters.
-- **Policy updates**: Expanded the `verify-image-signatures` and `trusted-repos` policies, enhancing flexibility and compliance.

-### Kubewarden 1.14 to 1.16: Evolution in Policy Writing
-The project focused on simplifying policy development:
-- **CEL policy**: A versatile policy supporting Kubernetes ValidatingAdmissionPolicies with Kubewarden-specific extensions.
-- **Policy groups**: Introduced in 1.17, enabling compound policies to combine existing ones using logical expressions, offering users a powerful, modular approach to policy management.

-### Kubewarden 1.17 and 1.18: Maturity and Security
-The later releases showcased:
-- **Certificate rotation automation**: Eliminated reliance on cert-manager, introducing a seamless mechanism for managing TLS certificates.
-- **SLSA Level 3 compliance**: Achieved higher supply chain security standards, reflecting Kubewarden's commitment to trust and reliability.

-## Community and Ecosystem Growth

-### New Community Repository
-In response to CNCF recommendations, a new [community repository](https://github.com/kubewarden/community) consolidates documentation and resources.
-This initiative fosters transparency and eases onboarding for contributors.

-### Policy Expansion
-2024 saw the release and updates of key policies:
-- **Environment Variable Policy**: Enhanced to validate variable names independently.
-- **Trusted Repos Policy**: Fully rewritten to support all Kubernetes workloads.

-### Engagement Highlights
-- **KubeCon EU and NA**: The team showcased Kubewarden’s capabilities, receiving enthusiastic feedback.
-- **Rancher Academy**: Tutorials featured Kubewarden, underlining its adoption in cloud-native security education.

-## Looking Ahead

-Kubewarden is set to explore further innovations, including:
-- **PolicyGroup enhancements**: Expanding support for complex policy compositions.
-- **Certificate management refinements**: Streamlining integration with Kubernetes clusters.
-- **Automation and developer tooling**: Continuing efforts in Helm chart testing and CI/CD optimizations.

-## A Final Note of Gratitude

-To our community, thank you for contributing to Kubewarden’s journey.
-Your input, whether in Slack discussions, GitHub contributions, or through direct feedback, has been invaluable.
+The year started strong with the release of Kubewarden 1.10, which focused on improving performance and reliability.
+Memory usage of policy servers was dramatically reduced by optimizing how policy evaluators are managed, allowing consistent memory consumption even at scale.
+This update also improved resilience against policy memory leaks by adopting an on-demand evaluation mode, ensuring a clean slate for each request.
+Go developers gained the ability to write context-aware policies leveraging Kubernetes resources, expanding the flexibility of Kubewarden's WASI-based policies.

+The momentum continued with Kubewarden 1.11, which brought significant enhancements for large-scale Kubernetes clusters.
+The Audit Scanner was revamped to operate in parallel, reducing time and memory overhead when auditing complex environments.
+Additionally, the introduction of a new host capability to retrieve OCI manifests enabled policies to inspect container images more deeply, improving security and compliance validation.

+With the 1.12 and 1.13 releases, Kubewarden pivoted toward increasing deployment reliability and high availability.
+New configuration options were added to support resource limits, affinity rules, and PodDisruptionBudgets for PolicyServers, ensuring robust operations in production environments.
+Performance optimizations for Gatekeeper and context-aware policies yielded up to a 55% improvement, catering to the needs of large clusters with complex workloads.
+These updates also included a comprehensive update to existing policies, such as expanding support for verifying image signatures and improving trusted repository validations.

+The middle of the year saw the introduction of the CEL policy, which provided a versatile and dynamic approach to policy writing.
+Leveraging the Common Expression Language, this policy allowed users to integrate native Kubernetes validations with Kubewarden-specific features, bridging the gap between traditional admission controllers and modern Wasm-based solutions.
+Alongside this, policy groups were unveiled, offering a powerful new way to compose and evaluate multiple policies using logical expressions, greatly simplifying complex policy logic.

+As Kubewarden matured, the focus shifted to sustainability and security.
+The 1.17 release removed the project's dependency on cert-manager by automating certificate generation and rotation.
+This self-sufficient approach ensures seamless operations without external tooling.
+The 1.18 release marked a milestone in supply chain security by achieving SLSA Level 3 compliance, reflecting Kubewarden’s commitment to trustworthiness and robust security practices.

+Beyond technical improvements, 2024 was also a year of community and ecosystem growth.
+In collaboration with CNCF recommendations, Kubewarden launched a new community repository to consolidate documentation, guidelines, and contributor resources, fostering an inclusive and transparent environment for new and experienced contributors alike.
+This effort was complemented by Kubewarden’s presence at KubeCon events and the integration of its capabilities into tutorials featured by Rancher Academy, further solidifying its reputation as a leader in Kubernetes policy management.

+Looking forward to 2025, Kubewarden remains dedicated to innovation.
+Plans include extending PolicyGroups to handle more complex use cases, refining certificate management, and introducing new developer-friendly tools for automation and testing.
+These developments, coupled with the project’s strong community engagement, promise another exciting year ahead.

-As we look toward 2025, we invite everyone to stay connected through our [Slack channel](https://kubernetes.slack.com/?redir=%2Fmessages%2Fkubewarden) and [community meetings](https://teamup.com/ks2bj74dvw132mhjtj).
-Together, let’s continue shaping the future of Kubernetes policy management.
+The Kubewarden team extends its gratitude to the community for their invaluable contributions and support.
+Join the conversation on [Slack](https://kubernetes.slack.com/?redir=%2Fmessages%2Fkubewarden) or participate in our [community meetings](https://teamup.com/ks2bj74dvw132mhjtj).
+Together, let’s continue to redefine Kubernetes security and policy management.

 Happy policy writing!